Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 US citizens who want to study abroad in Iceland (and meet the eligibility criteria) need to apply for an Icelandic residence permit, not a visa.

-First, the application process should start early.
-According to the Icelandic Government, applications for Fall semester must be received no later than June 1st.
-For Spring semester, the deadline is November 1st.
+Applicants are encouraged to start the process early.
+According to the Icelandic Government, applications for the fall semester have to be received no later than June 1st.
+For the spring semester, the deadline is November 1st.

-Once you are sure that you are eligible, you can begin preparing all of the required documents for your residence permit application.
+Once you know that you're eligible and can meet the requirements, you can begin preparing all of the required documents for your residence permit application.

-You will be required to show a letter of admission from an Icelandic university or educational institute when you apply.
-This means that you will need to apply to your program well before you start the Icelandic residency application process.
+When you apply for residence, you'll need to show a letter of admission from an Icelandic university or educational institute.
+This means that you need to apply to your program well before you start the Icelandic residency application process.

 If you're a doctoral student or intern, there are additional documents regarding your admission that will need to be provided.